hootan09/kaldiASR/README.md

 ```

 # Lang Creation
 To create the `data/lang` directory you only need to create one file, namely `data/local/dict/lexicon.txt`.
 This file consists of every single word in your utterances and its phoneme.
-Looking for a free program that allows to have the phoneme of a word of the Italian dictionary, but not only, I found espeak that with the command `espeak -q -v it --ipa=3 test` returns the phoneme, in this example, of the word 'test'.
+Looking for a free program that allows to have the phoneme of a word of the Italian dictionary, but not only, I found espeak that with the command `espeak -q -v fa --ipa=3 test` returns the phoneme, in this example, of the word 'test'.

 The `-q` option is for not playing any voices, `-v` indicates the language, `--ipa` displays the phoneme according to the International Phonetic Alphabet, and the `3` argument in the `--ipa` option indicates that the output of the phoneme will be broken up by underscores.
 This will be useful since in the file `data/local/dict/lexicon.txt` the phoneme should have a form like:
 ```sh